Personal Safety Tips

 - When stopping in traffic, leave enough distance between your car and the car in front of you, so you can pull away quickly if necessary.

 - Be alert when using drive-up automated teller (ATM) machines.

 Much of today's society is based on the exchange of information.
 With specific information, a thief can access your credit, your bank accounts and even establish and use new accounts in your name, as if they were their own.

 When a person steals information about you, whether the information is used or not, they have committed a crime.
 Identity theft is the act of "stealing" or using another person's personal and/or financial information, including your social security number, date of birth, bank account numbers, credit card account numbers, personal identification numbers (PIN) for automatic teller machines, etc.

 Please see our pamphlet for more information: Preventing Identity Theft

-REMEMBER: If a situation appears suspicious, or you think it's unusual, call the University Police.
-If it is serious or not, we'd rather investigate before a problem occurs.
+REMEMBER: If a situation appears suspicious, or you think it's unusual, call the Campus Police.